 Students can attach the bottle to the container

 The shape of the lunch box will fit into their school bag, gives hands-on practice with zero-waste

 Students can use reusable containers, mugs, and metal cutlery

-This is the first time I work with a real client, it allows me to get the idea of how the industry works as well as taught me to really put the users first and think in their head (not our designers').
+Working with a real client allows us to get an idea of how the industry works as well as taught me to really put the users first and think in their heads (not our designers').